OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/vrp/domestic-vrps.md

 This is done by making a POST request to the `domestic-vrps` endpoint.

 This request is an instruction to the ASPSP to begin the domestic single immediate payment journey.
-The domestic payment must be executed immediately, however, there are some scenarios where the domestic payment may not be executed immediately (e.g., busy periods at the ASPSP).
+The domestic payment must be executed immediately, however, there are some scenarios where the domestic payment may not be executed immediately (e.g. busy periods at the ASPSP).

 The TPP **must** ensure that the `Initiation` and `Risk` section matches the values specified in the consent.